mlaricheva/excel1/content/tasks.md

 Step 2
 {: .label .label-step}
-Use `VLOOKUP` to fill the rest of the summaries
+Use `VLOOKUP` to fill the rest of the summaries.

-**Hint**: If VLOOKUP does not provide the right numbers, make sure to set the last parameter to be FALSE to get the exact match
+**Hint**: If VLOOKUP does not provide the right numbers, make sure to set the last parameter to be FALSE to get the exact match.

 <details>
 <summary>Answer (click to open)</summary>
 <br>